Skinner - Operant Conditioning

 Behaviorism and its offshoots tend to be among the most scientific of the psychological perspectives.
 The emphasis of behavioral psychology is on how we learn to behave in certain ways.
 We are all constantly learning new behaviors and how to modify our existing behavior.
 Behavioral psychology is the psychological approach that focuses on how this learning takes place.

 Operant conditioning can be used to explain a wide variety of behaviors, from the process of learning, to addiction and language acquisition.
 It also has practical application (such as token economy) which can be applied in classrooms, prisons and psychiatric hospitals.

-However, operant conditioning fails to taken into account the role of inherited and cognitive factors in learning, and thus is an incomplete explanation of the learning process in humans and animals.
+However, operant conditioning fails to take into account the role of inherited and cognitive factors in learning, and thus is an incomplete explanation of the learning process in humans and animals.

 For example, Kohler (1924) found that primates often seem to solve problems in a flash of insight rather than be trial and error learning.
 Also, social learning theory (Bandura, 1977) suggests that humans can learn automatically through observation rather than through personal experience.

 The use of animal research in operant conditioning studies also raises the issue of extrapolation.
 Some psychologists argue we cannot generalize from studies on animals to humans as their anatomy and physiology is different from humans, and they cannot think about their experiences and invoke reason, patience, memory or self-comfort.